 Finally, some members of a branch of the MacAulay Clann from Ireland were invited by Robert the Bruce to Scotland to help in his wars against the English.
 These last MacAulays may be ancient relatives to those of Ardincaple, Dumbartonshire.
 It was some while later that the MacAulays were first recognized as a Clan.

-Important Dates for the McColley family
+Early History of the McColley family

 This web page shows only a small excerpt of our McColley research.
 Another 54 words (4 lines of text) covering the years 1595 and 1767 are included under the topic Early McColley History in all our PDF Extended History products and printed products wherever possible.